 Meanwhile, make the sauce: In a medium bowl, whisk together the peanut butter, soy sauce, seasoned rice vinegar, toasted sesame oil, garlic powder, and ginger powder until a thick paste forms.
 Add 2 tablespoons warm water and whisk until smooth and creamy.
 Continue adding more warm water as needed until the sauce becomes silky and pourable.
 I typically use about 4 tablespoons total.
 The sauce makes about 1 cup.

 If you like heat, whisk in 1 teaspoon Sriracha.
-I typically add 1½ teaspoons for heat.
+I typically add 1½ to 2 teaspoons for heat.
 If you prefer a slightly sweeter, more rounded sauce, whisk in 1 teaspoon maple syrup or honey.
 Toss the noodles with the sauce until evenly coated.
-As a guide: start with about 1 tablespoon sauce per 1 cup cooked noodles, then add more as needed.
+The sauce is enough for the full box of pasta, but you can also portion it as needed: start with about 1 tablespoon sauce per 1 cup cooked noodles, then add more to taste.
 The sauce is rich and thick, so a little goes a long way!

 Garnish with scallions, sesame seeds, or any toppings you love and enjoy warm or cold.